RobinL/d3_course/raw_material/webvis.md

 ## Exercise 1.

-### Edit example 5 to adjust the height of the bars to something different.
+### Edit the previous example to adjust the height of the bars to something different.

 Use [Tributary.io](http://tributary.io/inlet/) to experiment.

 *Question:*  How do you think you would change the fill colour of each bar to correspond to the data?
+*Question:*  What would you do if we add the number 180 to the data array?

 ???